sebastianberns/cleanfeatures/README.md

 Improvements over other implementations:

 - Normalization after resize.
-The per-channel resize operation can change the range of values of an image.
+The per-channel resize operation can change the range of values of an image tensor, causing it to go outside the normalized range [0, 1].
+This implementation re-normalizes the image tensor after resize, restoring the previous range of values.
+- Clean features can be saved to disk with the [`save` command](#save).
+- The [CleanFeaturesDataset class](#cleanfeaturesdataset-class) allows to load pre-computed features as a data set.
+- The clean [Resize](#clean-resize-transform) operation can further be used as a Pytorch transform.

 ## Setup